MVP or Minimum Viable Product

 Minimum Viable Product allows a business to get into the market as rapidly as possible and maximize the value of the finite finances.
 We build just enough of the core of a product that will allow users to garner feedback – and possibly earn some revenue.

 This is one of the very basic rules of Agile to keep features from drifting out of control and also gives quick feedback on the new features being developed.
-We usually do one-‐week sprints (development cycle) and larger features are broken down into one-‐week long pieces thereby increasing focus and minimizing risks.
+We usually do one-‐week sprints (development cycle).
+Larger features are broken down into one-‐week long pieces thereby increasing focus and minimizing risks.

 Kanban is a concept related to lean software development methodology.
 It is no longer an inventory control system.
 Rather, it is a scheduling system that tells you what to produce, when to produce it, and how much to produce.
 In Agile software development, it has become a common practice to visualize and share project status by posting cards on a wall of the project room.
 Kanban can be described as a typical notice board.
 On the board, engineering tasks are represented by cards (Post-It Notes), and the statuses are indicated by posting them to separate areas on the board labeled “ToDo”, “Doing”, and “Done”.
 Such Kanban Boards helps visually signal tasks and limit WIP (Work In Progress).
 For each iteration, tasks are newly identified by breaking down user stories into tasks and these tasks that are posted onto the ToDo area.